Tübingen

+Tübingen (/'tubIng@n/; [ˈtyːbɪŋən]; Dibenga) is a traditional university city in central Baden-Württemberg, Germany, 30 km south of the state capital, Stuttgart.
+With students accounting for almost one in three of Tübingen's 90,000 residents, the city has one of the youngest profiles in Germany, with an average age of just under 40.

+Founded in 1477, Eberhard Karl University is one of the oldest universities north of the Alps.
+It associated Tübingen, in the 19th century with the German-patriotic student Burschenschaften, whose large fraternity houses are still a notable feature of the town; in the years between the World Wars, with the rise of National Socialism; and in the German Federal Republic with the emergence of the liberal-left Greens, currently the largest tendency in local government.

+Exceptionally, Tübingen survived the Second World War with its historic fabric almost wholly intact.
+It has since experienced two major expansions: in the 1960s the construction of university institutes and new housing on the high ground to the north, and following the end of the Cold War, and the evacuation of extensive military bases by the French', the new mixed-use Loretto and French Quarter to the south.

+Location

+Tübingen developed around the base of the fortress Schloss Hohentübingen and of the Stiftskirche zu St. Georg, the collegiate church, and on both sides of the Neckar and Ammer rivers.

 Immediately north of the city lies the Schönbuch, a densely wooded nature park.
 The Swabian Alb mountains rise about 13 km (beeline Tübingen City to Roßberg - 869 m) to the southeast of Tübingen.
 The Ammer and Steinlach rivers are tributaries of the Neckar river, which flows in an easterly direction through the city, just south of the medieval old town.
 Large parts of the city are hilly, with the Schlossberg and the Österberg in the city centre and the Schnarrenberg and Herrlesberg, among others, rising immediately adjacent to the inner city.

 The highest point is at about 500 m above sea level near Bebenhausen in the Schönbuch forest, while the lowest point is 305 m in the city's eastern Neckar valley.
 The geographical centre of the state of Baden-Württemberg is in a small forest called Elysium, near the Botanical Gardens of the city's university.